Mental Health Month Event Starter Kit

 – Brainstorm – Research –

-Identify your target audience and research how best to reach them – What has worked in the past?
-Use your own expertise here – do people come together over food?
+Identify your target audience and research how best to reach them – Use your own expertise here as well as people from your target audience.
+What has worked in the past? – do people come together over food?
 Music?
-Maybe you can combine a few approaches to reach more people.
+Combination?

 Formulate